JosePalacioM/Devops_App/README.md

-# Entrega No. 3 - Entrega Continua: The Code Team
+# Entrega No. 4 - Monitoreo Continuo: The Code Team

 ## Integrantes